RuABraun/texterrors/README.md

 ```
 If you look at the output file with `less` use the `-R` flag to see color.

-# Options for measuring different things
+# Options you might want to use

+`-isctm` - Will use time stamps for alignment (this will give the best one), last three columns of ctm should be time, duration, word.

 `-oov-list-f` - The CER between words aligned to the OOV words will be calculated (the OOV-CER).